KBlackMeow/ShadowProxy/README.md

 consoleoutput: true

 debug: false

+# The shadow service will be visited if client ip is not in white list or in black list.
+shadows:
+- auth

 # Those services will be run background.
 You can ban some service by delete it from array
 services: